mnr/writing-wip/Do-Ye0n_lives_on.md

 Learning a new habit takes most people three weeks of repeated practice.
 Adjusting to a new living situation takes a bit longer; some research says a year and a half.
 For Do-Ye0n, it takes two years to become accustomed to prison habits.

+His state-sponsored accommodations aren't given the dignity of a rating.
+He thinks of it as level zero.
+The bathroom is communal, his room is spartan, his privacy is nil.
+The mirror reads his physical health, but doesn't reveal the results to him.
+Other inmates would be able to view his stats, and that would violate HIPAA laws.
+If he wants to know his blood pressure, he would need to file a request.

 He is back to small gig jobs, but with close supervision, limited bandwidth, and short working hours.
-Since he reimburses the state for the cost of incarceration, he's being considered for early parole.
+Seventy-five percent of his income is garnished to pay for his incarceration.
+He's having a difficult time saving anything for retirement or moving into something other than level one housing when he gets out.

-But he's not happy about all this.
+He's not happy about this.
 He didn't do anything wrong, he continues to do nothing wrong.
 Yvette explained it all to him when he figured out how to ask the right question: *"What is the purpose of this?
 Why am I here?"*

 Yvette is programmed to recite a carefully scripted response.
-The response came about when one or another department of justice had been coached by the Hammurabi corporation, which passed the benefit of their education on to Yvette, who now passes it on to Do-Ye0n.
+The response is a result of coaching by the Hammurabi corporation, which passed the benefit of their education on to Yvette, who now passes it on to Do-Ye0n.

 "Incarceration provides society with several benefits," begins Yvette.
 "First, it provides crime victims with a sense of retribution.
 Without retribution, victims lose faith in the system of justice.
 Without retribution, victims resort to vigilantism and other aberrant social behavior."